shadow006tr/shadow006tr/README.md

 and looking for a job as a programmer
 </br>
 </br>
-Any advice and code reviews would be highly welcome
+Any advice and code reviews would be highly appreciated

 </br>